What is SIP trunking and how does it work?

 You need to have, or be considering installing, a BTnet connection.
 If you’re thinking of investing in fast, reliable internet access you can make that investment go further by taking BT SIP Trunk and replacing your existing phone lines.

 You’ll also need a phone system.
 BT SIP Trunk works seamlessly with BT IP phone systems, so if you’re buying a new phone system you should consider BT SIP Trunk as an alternative to traditional phone lines.
 Not only can the cost savings help you maximise your investment, it can also help you make the most of the IP productivity and functionality features of the new phone system.

-But if you don’t have a BT IP phone system or you have an older, traditional phone system you can still have BT SIP Trunk by using our BT SIP Trunk Gateway.
+But if you don’t have a BT IP phone system or you have an older, traditional on-premise phone system you can still have BT SIP Trunk by using our BT SIP Trunk Gateway.
 This piece of equipment allows the BT SIP Trunk service to work with your existing phone system, giving you all the benefits of BT SIP Trunk without needing to invest in a new phone system.